What a smart contract audit is, and how to conduct one Smart contract benefits and best practices for security

 1. Reentrancy attacks

 Reentrancy attack vectors exist because Solidity smart contracts execute imperatively: Each line of code must execute before the next one starts.
-This means that when a contract makes an external call to a different contract, the calling contract's execution is paused until the call returns.
+This means that when a contract makes an external call to a different contract, the calling contract's execution pauses until the call returns.
 This effectively gives the called contract temporary control over what happens next, creating the possibility of an infinite loop.

-2. Oracle manipulation
+2. Oracle manipulation and flash loan attacks

-Smart contracts access and consume external data from outside the blockchain via an oracle.
-This lets them interact with off-chain systems, such as stock markets.
-Incorrect or manipulated oracle data can erroneously trigger the execution of smart contracts; this is known as the oracle issue.
-Many decentralized finance applications have been exploited using this method, the favorite being a flash loan attack.
+Many DeFi applications have been exploited using this method, the favorite being a flash loan attack.
 Flash loans are essentially unsecured loans with no limit as to how much can be borrowed so long as the loan is repaid in the same transaction.
 Attacks use these loans to distort asset prices to generate profits while still abiding by a blockchain's rules.

-Fix: Using a decentralized oracle, such as Chainlink or Tellor, or even multiple oracles, is the easiest way to ensure a contract receives accurate data.
+Fix: Using a decentralized oracle, such as Chainlink or Tellor -- or even multiple oracles -- is the easiest way to ensure a contract receives accurate data.
 Such oracles make it harder and more expensive for an attacker to interfere with the data.

 5. Force-feeding attacks